 - Cardiographer – runs services and diagnostic tests that include but not limited to: ECGS, Ambulatory ECG and BPs, bookings, downloading and the first assessor of test data collected

 - Sonography – completing ultrasound scans of the heart either with a probe on the chest or down the throat.
 Sonographers use their skill to look for abnormalities in the heart structure

 - Rhythm management – dealing with the electrics and plumbing of the heart, whether it is implanting a pacemaker (device that utilises electrical impulses to stimulate the heart) or working within the cardiac cath labs (a place to treat patients that are having a heart attack)

 I am very lucky to have been able to gain experience in all areas.
-Currently my favourite role is completing exercise treadmill testing and working with the labs, as patients can deteriorate without warning I need to recognise the signs are be proactive in keeping the patient safe.
+Currently, my favourite role is completing exercise treadmill testing and working with the labs.
+Because patients can deteriorate without warning, I need to recognise what the signs are and be proactive in keeping the patient safe.
 My course has also taken me around the hospital including respiratory and vascular departments.
 Experiencing the roles of others gives a vital understand to the areas around me and what a patient may go through during their individual diagnostic and treatment pathway.

 I am a first-year cardiac scientist apprentice working in the cardiac outpatient department.
 The apprenticeship scheme is a brilliant programme where I learn on the job gaining skills and completing competencies as well as carrying out academic studies to a degree level.